BoltMCP Installation Docs

 inspector.<domain>boltmcp-mcp-inspector6274

-If you've overridden any of web.baseUrl, mcpServer.baseUrl, mcpInspector.baseUrl, or keycloak.hostname in your values, mirror those changes in your ingress.
+If you've overridden any of web.baseUrl, mcpServer.baseUrl, mcpInspector.baseUrl, or keycloak.baseUrl in your values, mirror those changes in your ingress (the chart-managed Ingress picks them up automatically).

-The equivalent setting exists on most ingress implementations; check your platform's docs.
+The equivalent settings exist on most ingress implementations; check your platform's docs.

-The rest of this page walks through one common setup: NGINX Ingress Controller, cert-manager for automatic TLS, and DNS-based routing.
-Skip if your cluster already has these.
+The rest of this page walks through one common setup: NGINX Ingress Controller, DNS-based routing, and the chart-managed Ingress tying them together, followed by cert-manager for automatic TLS in Reference TLS Setup.
+Skip the controller and cert-manager steps if your cluster already has them.

 Install NGINX Ingress Controller